hugozanini/realtime-sku-detection/README.md

 ## Acknowledgment

-This code was developed under the financial assistance of the [Google Developers Group](https://developers.google.com/community/gdg),  that provided all the computational resources for training the models.
+This code was developed under the financial assistance of the [Google Developers Group](https://developers.google.com/community/gdg),  which provided all the computational resources for training the models.